emqx/coap-bench/README.md

     }
 ]

-- Support variables in the workflow, e.g. "$1" denotes the first field of the current line in the data file, and "$2" denotes the second one, and so on.
+- Support variables in the workflow, e.g. "$1" denotes the first field of the current line in the client info file, and "$2" denotes the second one, and so on.

--